codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/ci-examples/git-checkout.md

 toc: true
 ---

 Codefresh has native support for Git repositories and Git triggers.
-First you need to setup a [Git integration]({{site.baseurl}}/docs/integrations/git-providers/) (your administrator might also have done this for you already).
+First you need to set up a [Git integration]({{site.baseurl}}/docs/integrations/git-providers/) (your administrator might also have done this for you already).

 {% include image.html
 lightbox="true"